These Hot Chocolate Peppermint Pretzel Bites take everyone's favorite sweet and salty flavor combination and give is some holiday cheer!

 This weekend I made a vow to cook every single night this week.
 No matter how tired I was when I got home from work, no matter how much I had to get done, no matter how much I would just prefer to collapse in a heap on the couch and order Dominos takeout (because let's face it, when I'm ordering takeout, I don't even want to pick up the phone.
 Online ordering is a must), I would be dragging my sad self into the kitchen and cooking dinner.
 I meal planned and grocery shopped and planned which days I wanted to make what.
 Even that exhausted me.

 I also blame the temptation on the fact that these are so easy to make, I can practically run a candy factory from my kitchen.
-You literally bake some marshmallows in between pretzels and then dip in the candy melts and crushed candy canes.
+After your chocolate is melted, you literally just bake some marshmallows in between pretzels and then dip them in the candy melts and crushed candy canes.

-I mean, you could probably whip up a batch of there in 10 minutes.
-Letting the candy melts melt and letting dry and harden is the most time-consuming part.
-And you can have a seat and drink a cup of coffee while that’s going on.
+I mean, you could probably whip up a batch of these chocolate pretzels in 10 minutes.
+Waiting for the chocolate to harden on the pretzels is the most time-consuming part.
+And you can have a seat and drink a cup of coffee while that's going on.

 One of my most hated holiday baking tasks is crushing candy canes.
 Seriously hate it.
 You can put them in a bag and whack them with a meat tenderizer (my weapon of choice!), but they get so sticky and icky and it takes way too long.
-So, please forgive me for being obsessed with Wilton’s Peppermint Crunch, pre-crushed candy canes.
+So, please forgive me for being obsessed with Wilton's Peppermint Crunch (affiliate link) pre-crushed candy canes.
+I know it sounds kind of ridiculous, but they make these peppermint pretzels so much easier.
 I may even go so far as to say that these saved my Christmas.
 Too much?
-Oh well, don’t take my word for it.
+Oh well, don't take my word for it.

-These are perfect for the holiday party dessert table.
-However, I will warn you that they’re best to enjoy day of, otherwise the marshmallow may get a little bit tough.
+These are perfect for the holiday party dessert table or adding to a holiday cookie platter.
+However, I will warn you that they're best to enjoy day of, otherwise the marshmallow may get a little bit tough.
 Not too tough to eat (trust me!), but just not soft and marshmallow-gooey anymore.

-They’re also a nice treat to have on hand if you have a friend over for coffee or tea.
+They're also a nice treat to have on hand if you have a friend over for coffee or tea.
 While I was making them, I dipped a few marshmallows in the candy melts for fun.
-I may or may not have been scanning my kitchen to determine what else I could dip (hint: salted caramel hot cocoa bananas are wonderful!).
+I may or may not have been scanning my kitchen to determine what else I could dip (hint: bananas are wonderful!).

-How many is too many?
-Actually, I don’t want to know.
-Perhaps I’ll reward myself with another batch if I manage to make dinner every night next week.
-But it’s way more likely that they’ll just end up being my dinner.
-‘Tis the season, right?
+How many chocolate peppermint pretzel bites is too many chocolate peppermint pretzel bites?
+Actually, I don't want to know your answer.
+Perhaps I'll reward myself with another batch if I manage to make dinner every night next week.
+But it's way more likely that chocolate pretzels will just end up being my dinner.
+'Tis the season, right?